 Prevent is a community safeguarding programme that deals with safeguarding and supporting those vulnerable to radicalisation.
-Prevent is 1 of the 4 elements of CONTEST, the Government's counter-terrorism strategy.
+Prevent is one part of the Government's counter-terrorism strategy.
 It aims to stop people becoming terrorists or supporting terrorism.

 What is Terrorism?